-Day 1: Arrive in Trinity and take a stroll around the town to check out the historic sites.
-In the afternoon, join a boat or kayak tour to look for icebergs or whales.
+Day 1: Arrive in Trinity and stroll around the town to check out the historic sites.
+Join a boat or kayak tour in the afternoon to look for icebergs or whales.
 At night, relax in your cottage or check out a show at the rising tide theatre.

 Day 2: Head out to Port Rexton to hike the Skerwink Trail in the morning.
 Afterward, enjoy a beer at the Port Rexton Brewery or grab lunch and a coffee at two whales.
 In the afternoon, head out to Elliston to look for puffins.
 Spend the night in either Trinity or Bonavista.

 Day 3: Explore Bonavista.
 Check out Dungeon Provincial Park, meet the friendly horses, then stroll on the Cape Shore Trail by the lighthouse.
 In the afternoon, visit one of the historical sites or do some local shopping in town.
 At night, enjoy dinner at the Bonavista Social Club.